 Mayor Byron W. Brown and The City of Buffalo Office of Strategic Planning are pleased to launch Reopen Buffalo as an online resource for businesses and the community.
-Reopen Buffalo will enable businesses and consumers to see critical reopened business information, including hours of operation, services offered, contact information, etc. Additionally, Reopen Buffalo will serve as a communication tool between businesses and City Hall, providing businesses with the latest information about the COVID-19 emergency and the City of Buffalo’s response to adequately restore economic activity swiftly and responsibly.
+Reopen Buffalo enables businesses and consumers to see critical reopened business information, including hours of operation, services offered, contact information, etc. Additionally, Reopen Buffalo serves as a communication tool between businesses and City Hall, providing businesses with the latest information about the COVID-19 emergency and the City of Buffalo’s response to adequately restore economic activity swiftly and responsibly.

 The City of Buffalo has and continues to be responsive to the needs of our business community.
 While the COVID-19 emergency is unsettling, Mayor Brown wants our business owners to know that our commitment to them is stronger than ever.
-Our local economy has entered Phase One of Governor Cuomo’s New York Forward reopening plan as of May 19, 2020.
-Mayor Brown and OSP will be following Governor Cuomo’s guidelines to ensure that our City residents can get back to work without renewing the spread of COVID-19 or overwhelming our local hospital systems.
-While we begin Phase One of reopening, the City will continue to offer innovative and alternative methods for conducting business, essential businesses will continue operating, and many of our development and infrastructure projects will continue to move forward.
+Mayor Brown and OSP will be following Governor Cuomo’s New York Forward guidelines to ensure that our City residents can go to work without renewing the spread of COVID-19.
+The City will continue to offer innovative and alternative methods for conducting business, and our planned infrastructure and development projects will continue to move forward.

 Reopen for Business - Map and Directory

-Mayor Byron Brown has launched a Reopen for Business map and directory to support businesses in the City of Buffalo.
+Mayor Byron W. Brown has launched a Reopen for Business map and directory to support small businesses in the City of Buffalo.

 - Important business updates will be provided from the Mayor’s Office of Strategic Planning.
-Please select the option to sign up to receive these weekly updates on our registration form.
+Please select the option to sign up to receive these updates on our Registration Form.

 - The City of Buffalo Office of Strategic Planning (OSP) remains virtually operational Monday through Friday 8:30 AM to 4:30 PM, offering guidance and support with the emerging and immediate needs of the business community.
 If you wish to update your business information or have other business-related questions, please contact 311 or, if outside the City limits, 716-851-4890.
 Please give up to 36 hours for any business information changes.